Financial aid •

 After explaining your financial problem, include some basic math and show the person reading exactly how much money you need to make up the difference.
 This could be to pay for tuition, travel costs, housing, or anything in between.

 Explain what you can’t afford and how much more you need.

 Likewise, a letter of extenuating circumstances is also a good place to outline any competing offers of financial aid you might have from other schools.
-If another college has offered you a bigger scholarship, write to your other school choice with details of that offer and ask them to match it.
+If one college has offered you a bigger scholarship than another, write to your other schools asking them to match it.

 Questions about the next steps